1,000+ Opportunities

 Save a search for “Department of Health And Human Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: State (includes District of Columbia, public institutions of higher education and hospitals), Federally Recognized lndian Tribal Governments, State, Native American Organizations (includes lndian groups, cooperatives, corporations, partnerships, associations) Flex and Rural Veterans Recipients: Only states with certified Critical Access Hospitals are eligible for this Program.
+Search similar grants →According to the current listing, eligibility includes: State (includes District of Columbia, public institutions of higher education and hospitals), Federally Recognized lndian Tribal Governments, State, Native American Organizations (includes lndian groups, cooperatives, corporations, partnerships, associations) Flex and Rural Veterans Recipients: Only states with certified Critical Access Hospitals are eligible for this Program.
 The Governor designates the eligible applicant from each state.
 All other states need to submit an application to the Regional Administrator of their CMS Regional Office that expresses the state's interest in developing a Medicare Rural Hospital Flexibility Program before they can apply for funds.
 Medicare Rural Hospital Flexibility Program Evaluation, Information Services to Rural Hospital Flexibility Recipients Cooperative Agreement, and Rural Quality Improvement Technical Assistance: domestic public, private, and nonprofit organizations, including federally recognized tribal government and tribal organizations.
 Eligible applicant types include: Federally Recognized Indian/Native American/Alaska Native Tribal Government, U.S. State Government (including the District of Columbia).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program